 Associate Degree and Bachelor of Science Nursing

-IMPORTANT NOTE: Due to the addition of the Associate Degree And Bachelor Of Science Nursing program, students interested in AD Nursing at Ridgewater College will begin the pre-requisite general education courses in the Associate Degree And Bachelor Of Science Nursing curriculum.
-The first nursing courses in the Associate Degree And Bachelor Of Science Nursing program will begin Fall 2014.
+Students interested in AD Nursing at Ridgewater College will begin the pre-requisite general education courses in the Associate Degree and Bachelor of Science Nursing curriculum.

-The program is designed as four-years of full-time study, with the first two semester devoted to prerequisite/preparatory courses required for admission to the nursing program.
-Successful completion of five semesters leads to an Associate of Nursing degree (AS), offered by Ridgewater College and eligibility to take the NCLEX-RN licensure examination.
+The program is designed as four years of full-time study, with the first two semesters devoted to prerequisite/preparatory courses required for admission to the nursing program.
+Successful completion of five semesters leads to an Associate of Nursing degree (AS), offered by Ridgewater College and eligibility to take the NCLEX-RN licensure examination

-There are two options leading to the Associate in Science degree (AD) in nursing.
-The basic nursing program, "Traditional Track", requires completion of the entire three semester nursing course sequence and liberal arts requirements.
-The Advanced standing credit is offered to licensed practical nurses.
-Students are encouraged to continue through to a Bachelor's of Science degree in Nursing.
+There are two options leading to the Associate in Science degree (AS ) in nursing.
+The basic nursing program, "Traditional Track", requires completion of the entire three-semester nursing course sequence and liberal arts requirements.
+The Advanced Standing credit is offered to licensed practical nurses.
+Students are encouraged to continue through to a Bachelor of Science degree in nursing.